HOME | The Pilots | The

 The Ferry Fuel System

 Most 90 Series King Airs have 392 gallons of fuel, so the E-90 with 474 gallons factory fuel stands out as the best world touring candidate.
-Even so, it’s limited to about 1500 miles at max range settings.
+Even so, its limited to about 1500 miles at max range settings.
 Hawaii is 2100 NM out of KSJC and so a supplemental fuel supply is needed.

 Typical Ferry pilot installations have enormous rectangular tanks completely blocking the cabin and allowing only a small crawl space above the fuel for a pilot to reach the cockpit.
 Over 30 legs or so this seemed sub-optimal....So Doug designed a 3 tank system oriented vertically on either side of the central aisle that provides a (tight) walkway to the cockpit.
 Civilized.